-I created the Professional Writer’s Progress website, back in 2014.
+I created the One Writer’s Progress website, back in 2014.
 This is when it all began.
-Well, that is a little lie, it all began in 2009!
-When I returned to Education to follow an old dream.
+Well, maybe, it all began in 2009 when I returned to education to follow an old life-long-dream.

-That is a lie too.
-It all began when I was a little girl, A Girl from Hull.
+It may have all began when I was a little girl, A Girl from Hull.
 I was about nine or ten; the decade is now talked of as the eighties.
-If you’re reading this in one hundred years’ time, that was the 1980s, and I wanted to be an Author.
+If you’re reading this in one hundred years time, that was the 1980s, and I wanted to be an Author.

 Before we become the author, we have to be the writer.
 In the 1980s I wanted to be a writer, but I was just a girl, and who on earth earns money as a Writer anyway?
 Thirty-ish or so years later, it was 2009 that I downed tools as a Professional Administrator and Office Manager.
 I had become a parent, and wanted to readdress lost opportunities.
 I thoroughly enjoyed the career as a professional, safeguarding, risk assessing, processing, organising and managing, but something had always been missing.
-I had loved English back at school, however, my grammar was and still is so Hullish.
+I had loved English back at school, however, my grammar was and still is so Culturally-Hullish.

-I am learning, if I was as capable in publishing stories as well as I am in talking myself out of an opportunity, I would be a bestseller.
+I am learning!
+If I was as capable in publishing stories as well as I am in talking myself out of an opportunity, I will be a bestselling Author.

 2009 was the year that gave me a chance to follow a childish dream of mine, as a past-colleague named Alan described back in Brunswick House, Teaching was my vocation!

 I returned to Education as a mature student, whilst parenting and somehow, with my Hullish grammar and words and exhaustion with two-teeny-children, I accomplished a Bachelors in the Art of English Literature with Creative Writing, and my path took me into realms of Renaissance with Modern Languages.
 This is where I fell in love again, with stories, the poetic form and words in general.
 I began to attempt to write Epic Poetry.

-However, I had no idea what cause I was truly helping.
+However, I had no idea what cause within English Literature I was truly helping.

 Many of us (girls) jump up and down asking to be equal to men.
 However, I didn’t want to be equal, in body, nor mind.
 If I might use Fung Shui guidance as an example: I see men as the ying and the women as the yang, or maybe it is the other way around?
 Whichever suits, we all have one another’s traits, and can adapt to suit.

-I think Spenser, Shakespeare, Duranti and Darrieussecq may have felt the same way, but I don’t know and I don’t wish to put words into their mouths, their books speak for themselves.
+Modern Women Writers alike Duranti and Darrieussecq may feel the same way, but I don’t know and I don’t wish to put words into their mouths, their books speak for themselves.
 Read them!

-2014, flung out on my ear by the University, which is quite a story in itself: Off you go!
+2014, flung out on my ear by the University which is quite a story in itself: Off you go!
 Find something to do with it, that qualification of yours.
-What was your vocation again?
-I defaulted into, “Oh yeah, a teacher!”

 This is where I halted my own chasing of a destination, I started to think, what if?

-These last three years of trial and error, learning and self-executing as a Professional Writer, writing stories and poetry has been a raging sea of torment, and often, I wanted to call it a day, it hasn’t quite earned me a living.
+These last three years of trial and error, learning and self-executing as a Professional Writer, writing stories and poetry has been a raging sea of torment, and often I wanted to call it a day, it hasn’t quite earned me a living.
 It certainly gave me lots to do, I have had to read lots, write and re-write.
 Life, certainly wanted to get in the way.
 I tried a pen name and felt like a fraud.
-I tried to join writing groups, but most of the groups didn’t want to be an Author as a destination, they just wanted to write and see where it took them.
+I tried to join writing groups, but most of the groups participants didn’t want to be an Author as a destination, they just wanted to write and see where it took them.

 I didn’t give up: